Department of Pediatrics

 Content

-Fellows have opportunities to teach students across a variety of training levels and specialties.
-In the Texas Children’s Hospital, West Tower rounding teams often include neonatal nurse practitioner students, pharmacy interns, nursing students, respiratory therapist students, and residents who have declared an interested in neonatology.
+Fellows have opportunities to teach learners across a variety of training levels and specialties.
+In the Texas Children’s Hospital, West Tower rounding teams often include neonatal nurse practitioner, nurse practitioner students, pharmacy interns, nursing students, respiratory therapist students, and residents who have declared an intereste in neonatology.

-In the Texas Children’s Hospital Pavilion for Women NICU teams are composed of second-year pediatric residents or combined medicine-pediatrics residents.
-Second and third-year medical students also join these teams as part of their core pediatrics rotation.
-A unique group of learners in this unit are the Texas Children’s Hospital Nutrition Fellows, who join daily rounds and help design individualized nutrition plans for each patient.
+In the Texas Children’s Hospital Pavilion for Women NICU teams are composed of second-year pediatric residents or combined medicine-pediatrics residents and Nurse Practitioners.
+Second and third-year medical students also join these teams as part of their selected elective or Acting Internship.
+A unique group of learners in this unit are the Texas Children’s Hospital Nutrition Fellows, who join rounds and help design individualized nutrition plans for each patient.

-At Ben Taub Hospital teams are composed of the attending neonatologist, one fellow and two-three pediatric residency interns and medical students.
-In addition to teaching during rounds and noon conference lectures, fellows lead the labor and delivery resuscitation teams consisting of a nurse, respiratory therapist and resident.
+At Ben Taub Hospital, teams are composed of the attending neonatologist, one fellow and two-three pediatric residents and medical students.
+In addition to teaching during rounds and conference lectures, fellows lead the labor and delivery resuscitation teams consisting of a nurse, respiratory therapist and resident.